fingerprintjs/fingerprintjs-pro-react-native/contributing.md

 #### Hot reload
 React native instruments don't support `npm`/`yarn` links for packages, because of this each library update needs not only building this library but reinstalling module for demo app.
 Current repository have 2 ways to make development more comfortable.

-1. Change `"main"` section in library's `package.josn` to `"./src/index.ts"`.
+1. Change `"main"` section in library's `package.json` to `"./src/index.ts"`.
 With this fix you don't need to build library for getting updates in `TestApp`, but don't forget to revert this change.
 2. Run `sync.sh` script, it will sync `src` and `build` folder between library and library copy in TestApp `node_modules` folder.